More than £2.3m has been raised for charity as dozens of Gromit statues were auctioned in Bristol.

 One lot, Gromit Lightyear, designed by animation studio Pixar and based on the Toy Story character, sold for £65,000.

-Nick Park, who created the Gromit character, said he was "stunned" by how much had been raised.'So generous'
+Nick Park, who created the Gromit character, said he was "stunned" by how much had been raised.

 "I couldn't wait to see the Pixar Gromit Lightyear go because obviously that was a top runner," Mr Park said.